 Cleaning and protection are also crucial.
 Most mattress toppers are not machine washable.
 Instead, spot clean spills with a mild detergent and water, and allow them to air dry completely.
 Using a waterproof and breathable mattress protector over your topper is highly recommended to shield it from spills, stains, and allergens, prolonging its hygienic life.

-“A firm mattress topper is a game-changer for those seeking spinal alignment and pressure relief without the commitment of a new mattress.
+“A firm mattress topper is a major upgrade for those seeking spinal alignment and pressure relief without the commitment of a new mattress.
 It’s a foundational piece for restorative sleep.”

 Conclusion